Homegear/Homegear-Linux-Touch-Panel-08-DSI-Display-Driver/README.md

 ### Firmware

 Firmware, if needed, is here: https://github.com/raspberrypi/firmware I tested with both the current firmware and the 'next' branch, fkms does not work with any of them (yet?). kms works with both, because it's a 'full' driver.

 For the 'official' panel they recommend installing the 'blob' bin, here: https://www.raspberrypi.org/documentation/hardware/computemodule/cmio-display.md
 I think the goal is to change the default behaviour of 0 and 1 pins, which can also be done in config.txt.
 Here is some more info about that: https://www.raspberrypi.org/documentation/configuration/pin-configuration.md
+For raspbian buster I didn't need to install it.

 ### Compiling the panel driver and dts